Tarikhnama

 The literary style deviates from that of earlier Pahlavi and Middle Persian works composed in the Sasanian Empire.
 The Tarikhnama is considered the starting point of an influential Persian historiographical tradition that makes use of Arabic loanwords, and is based more on Arabic (and Islamic) models than earlier Sasanian ones.
+It helped revive both the idea of the Iranian monarchy and its memory.

 Bal'ami started translating the book on 352 AH (963 CE).

-Various manuscripts of this book are today available in the libraries of Iran, India, Turkey and Europe, but none of them are complete and error-free.
+Various manuscripts of this book are today available in the libraries of Iran, India, Turkey and Europe.
 The oldest surviving manuscript seems to be from 7th century AH (13th century CE).

 The book was translated into Persian language at the order of Mansur ibn Nuh, the Samanid amir.
 The book provides invaluable information about the Sasanian Persia and mythical history of Iran.
 Generally considered merely an abridged version of Tabari's work, A. C. S. Peacock demonstrated that Balami reshaped Tabari's work considerably, and that the differences between the two works are such that the Tārīkhnāma is essentially a new work.